Jorge36/22-JPA-cruddemo/README.md

-"REST CRUD API with Hibernate"
+REST CRUD (create, read, update and delete an employee) with Hibernate and/or Java Persistence API